atxhack4change/2016-project-proposals/ISSUE_TEMPLATE.md

 - Sustainability
 - Other

 ## What is the current state of your project idea?
-[Pick more labels]
+[Pick more labels :arrow_right: ]

 - I have a **fuzzy** area of opportunity but don’t yet fully understand the challenge
 - I understand the **challenge** well but don’t yet have ideas for a solution